grobenmarketing/hugo-one-eyed-graphics/content/_index.md

 title: "Home"

 hero:
-  title: "While You're Working, Driving, or Parked<br>Your Fleet Should Be Selling For You."
+  title: "While You're Working, Driving, or Parked Your Fleet Should Be Selling For You."
   subtitle: "Stop waiting for the phone to ring.
 A single wrap can get 1,600 views per hour."
   cta_primary_text: "I Want My Fleet to Sell For Me"
   cta_primary_link: "/contact"